-A reader submitted this egg-free sauerkraut rye bread recipe.
-She gave directions for a bread machine, which I don't own.
-It works just as well baked in a conventional oven.
-The sauerkraut adds the characteristic tang of a good rye bread without having to make a sourdough starter that can take days, if not weeks.
+Sauerkraut adds the characteristic tang of a good rye bread without having to make a sourdough starter that can take days, if not weeks.
 It's moist and has a nice crisp crust.
-I used all-purpose flour in place of the bread flour and dark corn syrup in place of the molasses, and the recipe turned out well.
-And here are Leftover Rye Bread Recipes.
+We used all-purpose flour in place of the bread flour and dark corn syrup in place of the molasses, and the recipe turned out well.
+Rye bread is also great as an addition to recipes, even a few days later.

 - 2 1/4 cups flour (for bread)